AnneoftheArk/anneoftheark.github.io/my_thoughts/RubyvPython.md

 * Python is ubiquitous for data science and machine learning
 * Ruby is flexible.
 * Python wins the popularity contest at this point.
 But Ruby is still being used and needs to be maintained.
-* More Python jobs than Ruby on popular job sights.
+* More Python jobs than Ruby on popular job sites.
 BUT Ruby shows a better average salary.
 * Both have many libraries and tools that can be used.
 * Python is quicker to learn (and once you learn it Ruby will be easier)